 Junior Co-production Market

-An integrated two-day co-production market that enables financiers, broadcasters and producers to assess new and innovative children's projects across the film and television sectors.
+An integrated co-production market that enables financiers, broadcasters and producers to assess new and innovative children's projects across the film and television sectors.
 The market starts with a public pitch of all the projects followed by one-to-one meetings.

 A three-day must-attend online and international event for everyone interested in children’s media.
 Participants will discuss issues of burning relevance and debate the future of the industry with experts in the field.
 In rapidly alternating sessions experts will tell you all about the development of their projects, the pitfalls and the roads to success from their own practices.

 Cinekid Script LAB

 A six-month script-training programme for writers with a film project aimed at kids.
 The training starts during Cinekid for Professionals in October and runs until the Berlinale the following February.

-A new national workshop organised by Cinekid and the International Documentary Festival Amsterdam (IDFA), with the support of the NPO Fund, and run in association with the Dutch public broadcaster and youth TV station Zapp.
+A national workshop organised by Cinekid and the International Documentary Festival Amsterdam (IDFA), with the support of the NPO Fund, and run in association with the Dutch public broadcaster and youth TV station Zapp.
 During the workshop, six talented filmmakers are given support to develop a film plan for a short children’s documentary, (web)series or podcast.